Egypt criticises U.S. aid cuts, Washington says not severing ties

 An Egyptian military source declined to give details on what effect the decision could have on military hardware as disclosing such information would harm national security.

-Credit ratings agency Fitch said the U.S. decision had a "limited overall impact on the country's external finances" and was not significant for its debt profile.

-Washington said military support would continue for counter terrorism, counter-proliferation and security in the Sinai, which borders Israel.
-It will also provide funding in areas such as education, health and private sector development.
+The U.S. State Department has said it would continue military support for counter terrorism, counter-proliferation and security in the Sinai, which borders Israel.
+It will also continue to provide funding in areas such as education, health and private sector development.

 Egypt's private, anti-Islamist leaning Tahrir newspaper was bolder in its criticism, with a headline proclaiming, "Let the American aid go to hell".